12-Factor AgentOps

 AI agents hallucinate.
 They lose context mid-session.
 They claim success on code that doesn't compile.
 Debugging their output takes longer than writing it yourself.

 These are operational problems.
-Infrastructure had the same problems fifteen years ago, and we fixed them.
-Not by making servers smarter, but by building practices around unreliable components.
+Infrastructure had the same problems fifteen years ago, and we fixed them by building practices around unreliable components.

 12-Factor AgentOps is DevOps for vibe-coding.
 Shift-left validation for coding agents.
 Catch it before you ship it.

 12-Factor AgentOps applies that approach to AI workflows.
-For why this matters, see The REPL Is Dead, my prediction for where coding agents are headed.
+For why this matters, see The REPL Is Dead.

 The Core Insight